 Subpart D. Academic and Student Affairs Committee.
 The academic and student affairs committee of the board consists of no fewer than five and no more than seven members to be appointed by the chair annually.
 The academic and student affairs committee is charged with oversight of all system academic and student service policy.
 This includes program approval, academic standards, transfer policy, institutional names, systemwide strategic planning, diversity and equity matters related to students and academic programs, and academic or student-related technology matters.

 Subpart E. Audit Committee.
 The audit committee of the board consists of no fewer than three and no more than seven members to be appointed by the chair of the board annually.
 The committee shall meet at the call of its chair.
 The audit committee is charged with oversight of internal and external audits of all system functions including individual campus audits.
 The board shall hire an executive director of internal auditing and other auditors who shall report directly to the committee and the board.
 Committee members shall receive training annually on their auditing and oversight responsibilities.

 The audit committee is responsible for overseeing the service of internal and independent auditors.
 Policy 1D governs the Office Internal Auditing.
 The committee has the following responsibilities for independent auditors:

 - Oversee the process for selecting independent auditors.
 The committee shall select one or more independent auditors to audit system-level or institutional financial statements and recommend their appointment to the board.
-An independent audit firm may not be appointed to a particular engagement for more than six consecutive years.

 - Review any non-audit services proposed by independent auditors under contract for audit services.
 The board must approve in advance any non-audit services to be provided by independent auditors under contract for audit services unless the scope of non-audit services is completely distinct from the scope of the audit engagement.